-What is the Pick-Up Tax?
+What Is the Pick-Up Tax?

-The Pick-Up Tax Shared Revenue Between the IRS and States
+This Separate Estate Tax Shared Revenue Between the IRS and States

 Some states collected a separate state estate tax called a "pick-up tax" or a "sponge tax" before Jan.
 1, 2005.
 These taxes were equal to a portion of an estate's overall federal estate tax bill, but they've since been phased out.